 EBC must exist and be pretty good because EBC was used as part of an RTVE La 2 programme “Aquí Hay Trabajo” that helps people get jobs.
 Radio Televisión Española (RTVE) La 2 runs a daily program to help people find work.
 Ironically, there are usually several hundred jobs placed by advertisers each day, but they are usually jobs requiring technical skills.

-We will not flog the dead horse any more, but we have be saying for a very long time that the unemployment problem in Spain mainly affects the unskilled.
+We will not flog a dead horse anymore, but we have been saying for a very long time that the unemployment problem in Spain mainly affects the unskilled.
 Skilled people have no trouble finding work.

 The modern world

-The saying goes “fifteen minutes of fame”.
-In today’s world, it has come down to 60 seconds of fame.
+The saying goes, “fifteen minutes of fame” in today’s world that came to 60 seconds.
 The thirty minute TV show (aired last week) shows EBC Owner and Managing Director Tita Ashton giving a coaching class to a small group of locals who want to improve their English and pass interviews in English with English speaking companies.

-She also comments as well that English interviews concentrate as much on the job skills shown on a candidate’s CV as they do on the candidate’s personality regarding working habits, problem solving, innovation, etc. The latter are not common during a Spanish interview.
-A Spanish interview will include the usual “what are your strengths and weakness” and “what do/did you like most and dislike most about your current/previous job” questions but they don’t really delve into what makes the candidate tick.
+She also comments as well that English interviews concentrate as much on the job skills shown on a candidate’s CV as they do on the candidate’s personality regarding working habits, problem-solving, innovation, etc. The latter is not common during a Spanish interview.
+A Spanish interview will include the usual “what your strengths and weakness are” and “what do/did you like most and dislike most about your current/previous job” questions, but they don’t delve into what makes the candidate tick.
 Spanish and English interviews are different.
 Is one interview style better than the other?
 No, they are just different.
 The Spanish must be taught the differences and prepared to answer questions that they may never have been asked during previous job interviews.